SKTeamLab/esm-msr/README.md

 # ESM-MSR

 This mutant stability predictor was created by parameter-efficient fine-tuning of ESM3-small-open (https://www.science.org/doi/10.1126/science.ads0018) on protease susceptibility assays from Tsuboyama et al. (https://www.nature.com/articles/s41586-023-06328-6).
 It generates state-of-the-art predictions on numerous benchmark datasets including S461 and PTMUL-D. This repository is designed to enable fast inference using this approach and facilitate reproducing results from our paper, currently in pre-print.
-We also created an interface for inference and visualization in ChimeraX. **Built with ESM**.
+We also created an interface for inference and visualization in ChimeraX.
+You can read the accompanying preprint here: https://www.biorxiv.org/content/10.64898/2026.06.04.730231v1.

 ![Alt text](_assets/diagram_epistasis.png)